bodinsamuel/altheia/README.md

 ```

 ## Template
-When you are manipulating a large api, you can feel that you are writing the same validation hover and hover.
-Templates are a easy way to reduce redundancy in your code and sync all schemas, while being very light to use.
+When you are manipulating a large api, you can feel you are writing the same validation hover and hover.
+Templates are a very easy way to reduce redundancy in your code and sync all your schemas, while being very light to use.
-N.N: It only available in instance.
+N.B: It is only available in instance.

 ```javascript
 const alt = Alt.instance();